rht-labs/tech-exercise/tests/README.md

 **_DONE_**

 - [X] `oc login` manual for now
-- [X] gitlab create team and public repos first
+- [X] GitLab create team and public repos first
-- [X] gitlab adding webhooks
+- [X] GitLab adding webhooks
-- [X] gitlab creds first time we commit / cache
+- [X] GitLab creds first time we commit / cache
-- [X] gitlab secret manual for now
+- [X] GitLab secret manual for now
 - [X] add a tidy function to delete all ocp resources at end of tests
 - [X] waits on resources .. e.g for nexus, jenkins pods - ho do we sync this ? hardcode between tests with a test markdown ?
 - [X] patch rundoc for upto 4 whitespace in markdown -> html